 The fuses are used to configure important system functions, and can only be written from an external programmer.
 The application software can read the fuses.
-The fuses are used to configure reset sources such as brownout detector and watchdog, and startup configuration.
+The fuses are used to configure reset sources such as brownout detector and watchdog, startup configuration, JTAG enable, and JTAG user ID.

-The lock bits are used to set protection levels for the different flash sections (that is, if read and/or write access should be blocked).
+The lock bits are used to set protection levels for the different flash sections (i.e., if read and/or write access should be blocked).
 Lock bits can be written by external programmers and application software, but only to stricter protection levels.
 Chip erase is the only way to erase the lock bits.
 To ensure that flash contents are protected even during chip erase, the lock bits are erased after the rest of the flash memory has been erased.

 An unprogrammed fuse or lock bit will have the value one, while a programmed fuse or lock bit will have the value zero.

 Both fuses and lock bits are reprogrammable like the flash program memory.